techx/gallexy/README.md

 # GalleXy
 An internet presence for the amazing projects created by students here at MIT.
 A gallery website for displaying projects for public consumption.
-Will be used by ProjX and HackMIT.
+To be used by ProjX and HackMIT.

 ## Features
   * A full gallery view with individual project pages.